Summary of Benefits for Boston Medical Center Interns,

 House Officers must accurately record all duty hours worked weekly unless excused by the Program Director.
 No House Officer will be disciplined or retaliated against for accurately recording duty hours regardless of whether such hours comply with ACGME regulations.

-(a) In-House call is defined as those duty hours beyond the normal work day when residents are required to be immediately available.
-Intermediate and Final Year House Officers must not be scheduled to be on in-house call more often than every third night averaged over a four (4) week period.
+(a) In-House call is defined as those duty hours beyond the normal workday when residents are required to be immediately available.
+House Officers shall not be scheduled to be on-call more often than every third night averaged over a four (4) week period or as required.

 Residents are permitted to return to the hospital while on Call from Home (at-home call) to care for new or established patients.
 Each episode of this type of care, while it must be included in the 80 hour weekly maximum, will not initiate a new "off-duty period."
 When House Officers are called into the Hospital from home, the hours spent in the Hospital count toward the 80 hour limit.

-No House Officer shall be scheduled to work more than eighty (80) hours averaged over a four (4) week period, including internal and external moonlighting hours.
+No House Officer shall be scheduled to work more than eighty (80) hours averaged over a four (4) week period.

 (a) Duty periods of First Year residents (as defined by each Residency Review Committee) must not exceed 16 hours in duration.

-House Officers must be scheduled for at least one twenty-four (24) hour period in seven (7) days free of duty, averaged over a four (4) week period.
+House Officers shall be allowed at least one twenty-four (24) hour period in seven (7) days away from the Hospital, averaged over a four (4) week period unless specified otherwise by the Residency Review Committee.

 The Hospital shall pay the retainer fee for House Officers to utilize backup childcare providers via Parents in a Pinch.